| |

 Since 1993, Electricore has had a history of successful collaboration among industry and universities for design, demonstration, and deployment of advanced technologies and related activities in private public partnerships with the Departments of Defense, Energy, Transportation and others.
 Electricore is a unique consortium among private and public sector organizations, federal agencies, corporations, small businesses, universities, research institutions, and other non-profit entities.
 Through Electricore, these organizations strive to advance the current state of the art technologies by conducting and coordinating mutually beneficial research and development activities.

-From 1993 to the present, the Electricore consortium has developed and managed over 70 multi-partnered research programs ultimately involving 50 industry and universities in collaborative relationships with total project funding of over $200 million.
+From 1993 to the present, the Electricore consortium has developed and managed over 250 multi-partnered research programs ultimately involving industry, national labs, and universities in collaborative relationships.

 Background